thisisbalu/exception-decoded/_posts/java/2024-10-11-java-batchupdateexception.md

 ### Introduction
 In the world of Java programming, making interactions with a database has become a common task.
 However, it's not always a smooth ride—especially when dealing with batch updates.
-In this 15-minute read, we'll delve into the BatchUpdateException class provided by Java, exploring its key features, common scenarios, and best practices.

 ### Table of Contents
 1. What is BatchUpdateException?